Wind Chill Values As Low As -5

 Today

-Sunny, with a high near 29.
+Mostly sunny, with a high near 30.
 Wind chill values as low as -5.
-West wind 9 to 13 mph, with gusts as high as 20 mph.
+West southwest wind 9 to 14 mph, with gusts as high as 21 mph.

 Tonight

+Mostly clear, with a low around 15.
+West southwest wind 11 to 13 mph.

+Sunny, with a high near 37.
+West southwest wind 10 to 14 mph, with gusts as high as 21 mph.

-Partly cloudy, with a low around 10.
-West southwest wind 5 to 10 mph becoming light southwest.
+Mostly clear, with a low around 17.
+West southwest wind 7 to 9 mph.

 Wednesday